Howard Maibach: Biography

 Maibach was born on 18 July 1929, in New York City.
-He graduated from Tulane University School of Medicine in 1955, and completed his internship from William Beaumont Army Hospital, El Paso, TX in 1956.
-He later completed his Fellowship from Hospital of the University of Pennsylvania in 1961.
+He graduated from Tulane University School of Medicine in 1955, and completed his internship at William Beaumont Army Hospital in El Paso, Texas in 1956.
+He completed his Fellowship from Hospital of the University of Pennsylvania in 1961.
 He also practiced neuropsychiatry for few months in 1956.

 Professional work

 He is a specialist in contact and occupational dermatitis, including the toxicological and pharmacological aspects.
 He is also known for his work in neonatal skin, dose response of topical drugs and per-cutaneous penetration.
 The UCSF Dermatology Department website lists 1,500 medical journal articles by Dr. Maibach published from 1960 to 2025.

 Research ethics

-In December 2022, UCSF released the results of a preliminary investigation into his research conducted on prisoners at the California Medical Facility at Vacaville.
+In December 2022, UCSF released the results of a preliminary investigation into his research conducted on prisoners at the California Medical Facility.
 The report raised ethical concerns over how the research was conducted, especially with regards to getting informed consent from and communicating research risks to participants, and the fact that many of the prisoners were being assessed or treated for psychiatric conditions.
-The report noted that the experiments did not involve treating medical conditions the patients had, in some cases involved exposing patients to herbicides and insecticides.
+The report noted that the experiments did not involve treating medical conditions the patients had, and in some cases involved exposing patients to herbicides and insecticides.

-In his response to the report, Maibach expressed remorse regarding his involvement in the research, stating "[While] the work I did with colleagues at CMF was considered by many to be appropriate by the standards of the day, [in retrospect] those standards were clearly evolving.
+In his response to the report, Maibach expressed remorse regarding his involvement in the research, saying, "[While] the work I did with colleagues at CMF was considered by many to be appropriate by the standards of the day, [in retrospect] those standards were clearly evolving.
 I obviously would not work under those circumstances today...
 I have sincere remorse in relationship to these efforts some decades ago."

 The University of California at San Francisco issued an apology for its role in supporting the research.

+In 2023, Maibach filed a lawsuit against the University of California, titled Maibach v.
+Regents of the University of California.
+The litigation followed the university's 2022 public apology.
+After the court's ruling, the UC Regents chose not to appeal.
+The records were released and Maibach was awarded $804,350 in attorney's fees and court costs.